react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigation-object.md

 Depending on the navigator, `preload` may work slightly differently:

 - In a stack navigator ([stack](stack-navigator.md), [native stack](native-stack-navigator.md)), the screen will be rendered off-screen and animated in when you navigate to it.
 If [`getId`](screen.md#id) is specified, it'll be used for the navigation to identify the preloaded screen.
+When `reuse` is `true`, a matching preloaded or existing route will be reused and its params will be updated.
 - In a tab or drawer navigator ([bottom tabs](bottom-tab-navigator.md), [material top tabs](material-top-tab-navigator.md), [drawer](drawer-navigator.md), etc.), the existing screen will be rendered as if `lazy` was set to `false`.
 Calling `preload` on a screen that is already rendered will not have any effect.

 ### `setParams`